flutter/website/src/content/get-started/fwe/fundamentals.md

 of the user interface.
-Widgets are used to describe all aspects of a user interface, including physical aspects such as text and buttons to layout effects like padding and alignment.
+Widgets are used to describe all aspects of a user interface, including physical aspects such as text and buttons to lay out effects like padding and alignment.

 Widgets form a hierarchy based on composition.
 Each widget nests inside its parent and